lucques/conjin/src/modules-shared/template-interbook/README.md

 # template-interbook

-This template provides the style of a "interactive" "book".
+This template provides the style of an "interactive" "book".
 The template is based on `template-bootstrapped`.
 Many modules are supported and there are some config options.

 This template can be used in two ways:
 1. As a template out-of-the-box